Safir T-series

 The Safir T-series is a line of firearms produced by AKSA Int Arms, also known as Safir Arms of Turkey.

+Safir T-12

+A semi-automatic shotgun in 12 gauge.

 Safir T-15 and T-16

 The Safir T-15 is a semi-automatic rifle based on the AR-15.
 It is intended for civilian and police use, but Safir arms makes selective-fire version of the same design as the T-16 for military customers as well as a manually operated version for those who can not legally own semiautomatic rifles.

 Safir T-14

 The Safir T-14 is a semi-automatic shotgun. chambered in the .410 round that operates on a short stroke piston and outwardly resembles an AR-15.